Jose Garcia Player Props: Reds vs. Braves

-Jose Garcia -- 2-for-4 in his most recent game -- will be in action for the Cincinnati Reds versus the Atlanta Braves, with Kyle Wright on the mound, on April 11 at 7:20 PM ET.
+Jose Garcia -- 1-for-3 with a home run and three RBI in his last game -- will be in action for the Cincinnati Reds versus the Atlanta Braves, with Spencer Strider on the mound, on April 12 at 7:20 PM ET.

-He had two hits (going 2-for-4) in his most recent game against the Braves.
+He racked up three RBI (going 1-for-3 with a home run and a walk) in his previous game against the Braves.

 Jose Garcia Game Info & Props vs. the Braves